PEACOCK Pavo cristatus

 The peafowl are forest birds that nest on the ground, but prefer to roost in trees, flying up onto the branches.

 Males have a bright blue neck and a large feather train.The train actually grows from the back, not the tail.
 It can take 3 years for the male to develop his train.
 The large train is used in mating rituals and courtship displays.
 It can be arched into a magnificent fan that reaches across the bird’s back and touches the ground on either side.
-Females are believed to choose their mates according to the size, color, and quality of these feather trains.
+Females are believed to choose their mates according to the size, colour, and quality of these feather trains.

 The female is called a peahen and she is not as colourful as the peacock.
 She doesn’t have long train feathers.